Orthogonal Delay-Doppler Division Multiplexing Modulation with Tomlinson-Harashima Precoding: Numerical Results

 \subsection{Complexity Analysis}

-Finally, in Table \ref{tab2}, we compare the equalization (and precoding) complexity of the ODDM system with THP with several benchmarks.
+Finally, in Table \ref{tab2}, we compare the equalization (and precoding) complexity of the ODDM system with THP with several benchmarks. {For the proposed design, the complexity of THP depends on (\ref{THPEqu19B}) and (\ref{THPEqu19A}), whose complexity are ${\cal O}(PMN)$ and ${\cal O}(MN)$, respectively.
+Besides, the complexity of the equalizer in (\ref{DEMOST}) is ${\cal O}(MN)$.
+Based on these, the overall equalization and precoding complexity of the proposed ODDM system with time domain THP can be found as ${\cal O}(PMN)$. }

 First, we observe that the proposed ODDM system with time domain THP shows a significant reduction in the equalization complexity compared to the classical ODDM equalizers, i.e., MMSE, MP, and MRC.
-Besides, the complexity of the proposed scheme is not effected by the QAM modulation order.
-Second, we observe that the equalization complexity of ODDM system with MRC is comparable to that of our proposed ODDM system with time domain THP.
-Despite this, we note that the ODDM system with MRC experiences an error floor.
-We specify that although the error floor could be mitigated by adjusting the damping factor, input, and decision rules during the iteration, the equalizer complexity would be further sacrificed.
-Third, compared to the OFDM system with a single-tap equalizer whose complexity is ${\cal O}(NM)$, the proposed scheme slightly increases complexity by $P-1$ times to achieve a better BER performance in the high SNR regions.
-Because of the sparsity of CSF, the number of propagation paths $P$ is far smaller than $NM$ \cite{b3b}.
-Thus, this level of complexity increase is acceptable to enhance the system reliability under high mobility.
+Besides, the complexity of the proposed scheme is not effected by the QAM modulation order. {Second, we observe that the equalization complexity of ODDM system with MRC or MP may be comparable to that of our proposed ODDM system with time domain THP.
+Despite this, we note that the ODDM system with MRC or MP experiences an error floor, especially for the case with high modulation order.
+We specify that although the error floor could be mitigated by adjusting the damping factor, input, and decision rules during the iteration, the equalizer complexity would be further sacrificed.}